Meskheti

 Discover Terroir

 The Meskheti wine region in Georgia is a captivating destination that unfolds amidst the breathtaking landscapes of the South Caucasus.
 This region is renowned for its dramatic and mountainous terrain, which stands as a testament to nature's grandeur.
-Nestled amidst the mighty peaks of the Caucasus Mountains, the Meskheti wine region is the highest vine-growing area in Georgia and offers a truly unique setting for viticulture.
+Nestled among the mighty peaks of the Caucasus Mountains, the Meskheti wine region is the highest vine-growing area in Georgia, offering a truly unique setting for viticulture.

 To the left of the Mtkvari River and in areas such as Potskhovi and Kobliani, vineyards sprawl across south, south-east, and south-west-facing slopes, known as the "zvare."
 This region enjoys extended hours of sunlight, encouraging vines to awaken earlier in the year and nurture grapes with high sugar content.
 On the contrary, the terraces along the right bank of the river, aptly known as "the shadowy zone," offer a different character to the landscape.